Wisconsin Airmen complete first F-35 training deployment

 |0

-This work, Wisconsin Airmen complete first F-35 training deployment [Image 15 of 15], by SSgt Anya Hanson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Wisconsin Airmen complete first F-35 training deployment, by SMSgt Paul Gorman and MSgt Mary Greenwood, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT